A better way to buy and sell digital content.

 William C. C. Chen's Applications Videos

-Martial Arts Applications of Tai Chi Chuan From: Essential Sports and Fitness Video (Tai Chi) Channel
+Martial Arts Applications of Tai Chi Chuan Channel: Essential Sports and Fitness Videos (Tai Chi)

 These videos of Grandmaster Chen offer glimpses into his specialty, teaching the connection between the Tai Chi movements, push hands, and achieving great speed and power for self defense.